slub/slub_web_kartenforum/Documentation/GeoJSONStylingSpecification.md

 ### Introduction

-The internally used geojson format is very similar to the format used by [geojson.io]().
+The internally used geojson format is very similar to the format used by [geojson.io](https://geojson.io/).
+For more information about the basic structure and content of a GeoJSON file please check the page [geojson.org](https://geojson.org/) or to the [RFC 7946](https://tools.ietf.org/html/rfc7946).
+Below you find more information about the support of GeoJSON features through the VKF.

-This will be explained in the next paragraphs using some example geometries, where individual features are mapped according to the geojson standard.
-Instead of explaining the standard, we refer to the page [geojson.org](https://geojson.org/) or to the [RFC 7946](https://tools.ietf.org/html/rfc7946).
-Instead, it is mainly explained how the application makes use of special styling properties stored under the properties keyword.<br>

 ### **Geometry Types:**

+The following geometries are supported through the VKF:

 1. Marker (point)
 2. Line String
-3. Multi-Line String
-4. Circle
-5. Polygon
+3. Polygon

-6. Multi-Polygon
-7. Geometry Collection
+More geometry types can be basically displayed, but are not fully supported through all GeoJSON functions of the VKF.

 ### **Coordinate reference system:**
 The coordinate reference system (CRS) of a [GeoJSON](http://wiki.geojson.org/GeoJSON_draft_version_6) object is determined by its "crs" member.If no CRS can be so acquired, the default CRS shall apply to the GeoJSON object.

 1. **Default coordinate reference system**: The default is a geographic coordinate reference system, using the World Geodetic System 1984 (WGS84) datum, and with longitude and latitude units of decimal degrees. **It's recommended to use WGS84 as a CRS in your GeoJSON.**